Quick Facts: Arnold Press

 Is the Arnold press better than a regular shoulder press?

 Use 15-25% less weight than your standard dumbbell shoulder press.
 The rotation increases time under tension and coordination demand, so you don't need as much weight.
-Start conservative and prioritize smooth rotation over heavy loading.
+Start conservative and prioritize smooth rotation mechanics over heavy loading.